| Comedies Genre

 film to pull off.
 There is nothing worse than a bad comedy.
 Bad comedies

+are the absolute worst film experience.
 The Farrelly Brothers have taken this to heart.
 They don't

 care about the niceties of artistic filmmaking or the conventions of good